Christine Quinn Tells Us The Best (& Worst) Advice She’s Ever Gotten

 Where do you put your phone while you’re sleeping?
 I plug it in, put it on the floor, and don’t check it until I’ve had my coffee and set my intention for the day.

 What do you do when you feel yourself burning out?
-I watch the Kardashian's new show on Hulu and soak in a bubble bath.
+I watch the Kardashians' new show and soak in a bubble bath.

 What’s something you consider a secret weapon?
 My brain.
 I may be tall, blonde, and big-boobed but that does not mean I am dumb!